chris-nelson/TiSocialACSApp/README.md

 Titanium Appcelerator Mobile App based on the Tab Group commonJS template and AngularJS Web App using Bootstrap.
 ==============
 This is a skeleton for both mobile and web using Appcelerator Cloud Services on the Back End.

+*NOTE - WebApp has not been started yet
 --------------

 **Includes:**